IBM/cloud-pak-operations-cli/docs/coding_guidelines.md

 ### Click support

 The advantage of the `logging` package is that the log level of the current logger may be changed to suppress log messages.
-To expose this feature when executing commands of the Db2 Data Gate CLI, Click commands should be defined using the `@loglevel_command` decorator, which automatically appends a non-required option named `--loglevel`:
+To expose this feature when executing CLI commands, Click commands should be defined using the `@loglevel_command` decorator, which automatically appends a non-required option named `--loglevel`:

 ```
 Options: